unicornlaunching/grundgesetz-skeleton/docs/tutorial/t-ee-cs-tgwt.md

 ---
 id: t-ee-cs-tgwt
-title: Case Study: The Great Wealth Transfer (EE)
+title: The Great Wealth Transfer (EE)
 ---

 North America is experiencing the largest wealth transfer in history.